AVXAdvanced/FFE/README.md

 - 2 GB RAM (x86), 4 GB RAM (x64)
 - 512 MB of free disk space

+## Debugging

+With recent FFE releases, debugging has become a breeze!
+To identify any errors you'd like to report, simply:

+### 1. Download the most recent FFE.pyw from GitHub

+This file is located in this repositories root, or most top-level.

+### Change the file type from ".pyw" to ".py".

+The why behind this is that a .pyw file launches without a terminal and a .py file launches with a terminal.

+### Done!

+FFE will now spawn with a terminal that contains some debugging information!

 ## Disclaimers & Warnings